nksusn/HOSPICE-APP/README.md

-# This is a hospital app
+# This is a hospital app for herlev hospital